systemd/mkosi/mkosi/resources/mkosi.md

   not included in the image built.
 The `$WITH_DOCS` environment variable passed to the `mkosi.build` script indicates whether this option was used or not.

+`OverlayAsCopy=`, `--overlay-as-copy`

+: Use an overlay file system instead of copying files.
+This is useful where the workspace is on a different file system or the workspace file system does not support reflinks.
+Note that this option is implied when `Overlay=` is used.

 `BaseTrees=`, `--base-tree=`